sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 ![bang-bang setpoint-based controller output](bangbang-setpoint.png)

 ## Exercises for the Reader
 I encourage you to try extending this functionality yourself!
-Consider these two challenges:
+Consider these challenges:

 1. Implement the `Convert` function at compile-time rather than as a lambda passed into the constructor.
 2. Enable runtime configuration of the controller via dependency inversion by creating a base class for each of the concepts.
 3. Currently, the `State` objects must be move/copy constructable.
-Explain why that is the case, and modify the code to permit returning non-copy-able and non-move-able `State` objects.
+Explain why that is the case, and modify the code to permit returning non-copy-able and non-move-able `State` objects
+4. Use of `std::string` as an error type is useful in most context, but highly resource constrained systems may benefit from their own error types - such as an enumeration.
+Change the implementation to require a templatized error type.
+Hint: you may need to look at something like `std::variant` to bubble up the final returned error from the `Controller` class.

 These exercises both may be very useful to some applications, and are great ways to apply the patterns learned in this post.